Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/4-Platform_Agnostic_Bytecode_Slides.md

 + Hardware Independence: It should not be tightly related to a specific architecture, otherwise the execution on different machine could be convoluted
 + Efficiency: the execution of a PAB should be efficient, the problem for a PAB is that in the execution time is also considered the "translation" to the machine's bytecode or the interpretation
++ Support as Compilation Target: The PAB should be possible to be compiled by as many as possible High Level languages
 + Tool Simplicity: If the tools that makes the PAB executable are extremely complex then nobody will use it
-+ Support as Compilation Target: The PAB should be possible to be compiled by as many as possible High Level languages

 ---v

-### Sanboxing?
+### Sandboxing?

 A sandbox environment is where potentially unsafe software code can be executed without affecting the security of the machine in which is executed.
 <!-- .element: class="fragment" data-fragment-index="1" -->